shubhamperiwal/PythonWorkshop/README.md

 # PythonWorkshop

-This repository was used by students who attended my workshop on Intermediate python - introductory pandas and numpy
+This repository was used by students who attended my workshop on Intermediate python - introductory pandas and numpy The agenda was to take them through a day of an analyst's life starting from importing the data to performing basic EDA and cleaning the data.

-Topics taught under Pandas:
+## Topics taught

+1. Pandas
-1. Series
+    * Series Operations
-  a.
-Indexing
-  b.
-Boolean Indexing

-2. DataFrame
-  a.
-Importing from CSV/Excel
+    * Importing from CSV/Excel
-  b.
-Exploratory data Analysis
+    * Exploratory data Analysis
-  c.
-Data Cleaning
+    * Data Cleaning
-  d.
-Saving to CSV/Excel
+    * Saving to CSV/Excel

+2. Numpy
+    * Creating arrays
+    * Indexing/Slicing
+    * Operations
+    * Math functions

+3. Short preview into Matplotlib
+    * Creating a basic plot